muhmud/qsh/README.md

 * `QSH_SWITCH_ON_EXECUTE` - Whether we should switch to the SQL client pane after triggering the execution of a query.
 By default, you will remain in the editor
 * `QSH_EDITOR` - The editor you are going to be using, which defaults to `$VISUAL`
 * `QSH_EXECUTE_DELAY` - Artificial delay put in to allow the SQL client to accept new queries; defaults to 0.1 seconds.
 Shouldn't need changing, unless you experience issues with query execution

+## Restrictions

+You can't currently get qsh to work when the SQL client is running on a remote server, i.e. within an SSH session.
+If you do this, consider port forwarding so that you can still run the database client locally.

 ## Exit